0xPolygonMiden/miden-client/docs/design.md

----
-comments: true
----

 The Miden client has the following architectural components:

 - [Store](#store)
 - [RPC client](#rpc-client)
 - [Transaction executor](#transaction-executor)

-!!! important "Customizable"
+> **Important** "Customizable"
-    - The RPC client and the store are Rust traits.
+> - The RPC client and the store are Rust traits.
-    - This allow developers and users to easily customize their implementations.
+> - This allow developers and users to easily customize their implementations.

 ## Store